All Episodes

 And I agree.

-I've I've had the chance to listen to so much of the pod and and told many friends, like, you know, this is a this is a pod that is is centers all the folks who've been talking about today, the communities, but there's gonna be a lot of white people who listen to this and have their souls refreshed and are gonna learn.
+I've had the chance to listen to so much of the pod and told many friends, like, you know, this is a pod that centers all the folks we've been talking about today, the communities, but there's going to be a lot of white people who listen to this and have their souls refreshed and are going to learn.

-And it's one of those moments you get to sit in the back, white people and learn and listen and just kind of kind of hang out.
+And it's one of those moments you get to sit in the back, white people, and learn and listen and just kind of hang out.

 But you are welcome.

-And that that's like the thing that that often people, you know, not not people listening to this show, but others don't understand, which is just because you're not in the front doesn't mean you're not welcome.
+And that's like the thing that often people, you know, not people listening to this show, but others don't understand, which is just because you're not in the front doesn't mean you're not welcome.

 You can come hang and come be here and come learn and take food from the table and just like be part of the community.